-The tab-bar screen or the User Guide relating to the icon will appear by tapping one of these icons.
+A sub-screen or user guide relating to the icon will appear by tapping one of these icons.

 Note: Be sure to release all touches from the screen when tapping the menu to prevent unexpected operation.

-To return to the Main screen, tap the "Done" tab at the left end of the tab-bar.
+To return to the Main screen, tap "Done" button at the left end of the sub-screen.

 The User Guide explains all of the features of this application that organized by relevant tab-bar screen.

-Tapping the icon in the Menu will invoke the first page of the User Guide: "Quick Start"--this page.
+Tapping "" icon in the Menu will invoke quick start page--this page--, the first page of the user guide.

 You can navigate through the User Guide by the navigation bar at the bottom.

 Tip: Swipe gesture on the page from the left (right) edge to the right (left) turns the page backward (forward).

 To return to the original screen, tap "Done" at the left end of the navigation bar.

 Tip: For your convenience, a quick how-to is in the first section of the appendix.